 When children consistently have difficulty with homework it is important to communicate this concern with your child’s teacher.
 With the teacher’s help you may be able to identify the source of the problem and figure out the best way to address it.

-According to The Office of Educational Research and Improvement (OERI) (Helping your child with homework 1996), parents need to remember several things.
+According to The Office of Educational Research and Improvement (OERI), parents need to remember several things.

 Communicate early on when homework issues arise.
 The earlier the problem is addressed the more likely it is you will be able to find solutions that work.
 The rest of the school year can be easier for you and your child.
 (For help knowing how to communicate with your child’s teacher see Forming a Parent-Teacher Partnership to Help a Struggling Child)

 Be sure to contact your child’s teacher to work out the problem rather than going directly to the principal or other supervisor.
 The teacher is the one who works directly with your child and he or she is in the best position to help.

 Even though these meetings can be uncomfortable, it is best to approach them with a positive attitude while believing the problems can be solved by working together.

 There are many things that can cause children difficulty when doing homework.
 The most important thing to remember is to not give up.
 Homework is important.
 To understand why teachers give homework, read How Can Parents Help With Homework?